alisaifee/flask-limiter/doc/source/strategies.rst

 Rate limiting strategies
 ========================
 Flask-Limiter delegates the implementation of rate limiting strategies to the :doc:`limits:index` library.

-See :doc:`limits:strategies` for detail.
+The strategy can be selected by setting the :paramref:`flask_limiter.Limiter.strategy` constructor argument or the :data:`RATELIMIT_STRATEGY` config.

+.. note:: For more details about the implementation of each strategy refer to the :pypi:`limits` documentation for :doc:`limits:strategies`.

 Fixed Window